PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![091_img](./images/091_img.png)

-An enumerate instance can be cast into a list so the entire sequence of tuples can be viewed:
+An enumerate instance can also be cast into a list so the entire sequence of tuples can be viewed:

 ```
 list(enumerate("hello"))